Monitoring Biodiversity using Citizen Science

 Data collected by members of the general public, called citizen scientists, can be valuable contributions to scientific research, wildlife management, conservation, and other fields.
 Citizen scientists enable data collection over a scale that would likely be an impossible for professional scientists to accomplish alone.

 The goal of my research is to understand how citizen science data compares with data collected by professional scientists.
-I am accomplishing this through a collaboration with the Alberta Biodiversity Monitoring Institute (ABMI) using their recently-released app NatureLynx.
+I am accomplishing this through a collaboration with the Alberta Biodiversity Monitoring Institute (ABMI) using their app NatureLynx.

 NatureLynx is a mobile app and website that facilitates the collection of natural history observations in Alberta.
 Participants can upload photos of any wild or naturalized species in Alberta, identifying the species in their photo or indicating that it is a new species to them.
 Taxonomic experts will then confirm the species identities in the photos.